danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

 ### **Closing Remarks**

 The exploration of Universal Basic Income through a detailed mathematical model offers a promising avenue for understanding its potential effects on the economy and society.
 While challenges exist, the potential benefits of UBI in promoting economic security and reducing inequality merit serious consideration.
-This study serves as a foundation for further research and dialogue on the viability of UBI as a policy instrument in the United States.
+This study serves as a foundation for further research and dialogue on the viability of UBI as a policy instrument in the USA.

 ## **References**